minerllabs/minerl/docs/source/environments/index.rst

     All environments offer a default no-op action via :code:`env.action_space.no_op()` and a random action via :code:`env.action_space.sample()`.

 .. include:: handlers.rst
     :end-before: inclusion-marker-do-not-remove

 Basic Environments
 =======================================

 .. warning::

-    The following basic environments are NOT part of the 2020 MineRL Competition!
-Feel free to use them for exploration but agents may only be trained on `MineRL competition environments`_!
+    The following Basic Environments are NOT part of the MineRL Diamond and BASALT competitions!

+    Feel free to use them for personal exploration, but note that competitions agents may only be trained on their corresponding competition environments.

 .. exec::

     from minerl.utils import docs
     for env_spec in docs.BASIC_ENV_SPECS:
-        docs.print_actions_for_id(env_spec)
+        docs.print_env_spec_sphinx(env_spec)

-Competition Environments
+MineRL Diamond Competition Environments
 =======================================

 .. exec::